Emotion Wheel – Identify and Understand Your Feelings

 account_box People who want to understand themselves better.

-account_box Those who struggle to identify their emotions.
+account_box Those who find it hard to identify what’s going on inside.

 account_box Anyone going through stress, change, or a difficult period in life.